NewslettersSign inAPP

 POLITICS

-The House Ethics Committee investigation remains ongoing
+House Ethics Committee conducts an investigation

 In early March, the House Ethics Committee announced that they would be investigating the allegations made against Rep. Santos.
 The press release noted that opening an investigation “does not itself indicate that any violation has occurred.”
 Additionally, the committee said that they would not make any further comments until the process had run its course.